Love and Happiness

 There are those who possess everything they claim to have wanted but still aren’t happy.
 They think they can be happy yet indifferent, happy while independent.
-The truth is the opposite: happiness requires gratitude and an acknowledgement of interdependence with that which is around you.
+The truth is the opposite: Happiness requires gratitude and an acknowledgment of interdependence with that which is around you.
 More wealth doesn’t make you happier; deeper and better relations do.

 The places of happiness are infinite, the sources neverending.
 And you inhabit those places not because they have been pursued but because you have opened your heart and have allowed them in.